1888–89 Burslem Port Vale F.C. season: The Combination

-Burslem Port Vale prepared for their first ever league campaign by signings Lewis Ballham from Stoke and Dick Danks from Wolverhampton Wanderers, though they lost Harry Cookson to South Shore and Bob Ramsay to Stoke.
-Despite being overweight, forward Billy Reynolds scored the winning goal in the season opening victory over Birmingham St George's at the Athletic Ground.
+Burslem Port Vale prepared for their first-ever league campaign by signing Lewis Ballham from Stoke and Dick Danks from Wolverhampton Wanderers.
+However, they lost Harry Cookson to South Shore and Bob Ramsay to Stoke.
+Despite being overweight, forward Billy Reynolds scored the winning goal in the season-opening victory over Birmingham St George's at the Athletic Ground.
 Though they lost 2–1 at home to Halliwell, they recorded 6–1 and 3–0 home victories over Gainsborough Trinity and South Shore.
-However a sequence of away fixtures followed, in which they picked two points on the road all season.
-Their home form remained steady though, picking up 16 of a possible 26 points at home.
+However, a sequence of away fixtures followed, in which they picked two points on the road all season.
+Their home form remained steady, though, picking up 16 out of 26 points at home.